willstepp/writings/joseph-the-son/jts-notes.md

 Outline
 ===============

-Joseph and Grandfather repair the fence one afternoon in the snow, packed down.
-Deep in winter.

 JOSEPH THE SON

-Grandfather wakes before everyone else, lights the stove to warm the house, makes coffee, biscuits.
+Grandfather wakes before everyone else, lights the stove to warm the house, makes coffee in percolator, biscuits with karo syrup, bacon.
 Watches the sun come up through the window.
+Intro to knife.
+Grandpa calls Joseph Will.
+Joseph and his sister off to school.
+Mother sleeps in, night shift.

+Walking home with boys from school.
+The dog.
+Minister Jacob.
+Chickens.

 A visit by Minister Jacob.
 Joseph gazes lovingly through the outside window at his family indoors, where it was warm.
 Decorating a small pine with popcorn.
 A longing deep within.
 Something so far away from him.
 Tears came to his eyes.
 He somehow knew it would always be so.
 That it was not something he could possess.
 And it filled his heart with sadness.
 At least that was how his mind understood it.
-Invited to Fall Festival Sermon
+Invited to Fall Festival Sermon.

-“All of creation is our brothers and sisters.”
+That he would lose it over and over again.
+Florene.
+If I only understood what it meant to lose my love to eternity.
+I lost her.
+Every moment I didn’t want to be in her presence.
+I remember a summer night I left the house and went for a walk and I cursed her.
+And now what I wouldn’t give.
+It doesn’t matter.
+Nothing else matters.
+Nothing!
+That’s what they don’t tell you about life.
+That all the rest is horseshit.
+Your job, money, house, car.
+Horseshit.
+They don’t tell you that and then by the time you finally understand its too late.
+Love.
+More real than those things.
+I can’t say what I mean.
+I won’t never again be that boy who got up courage to ask her to go with me to the Shannon barn dance and took her outside and kissed her under the stars that night.
+She was my love.
+Mine.

+And there ain’t no Heaven.
+No after life.
+No reunification will bring that love back to me again.
+Don’t bullshit me.

+“All of creation is our brothers and sisters, but more than that even.
+The fingers and toes and arms and legs and torso of one heavenly body.
+Did you know Saint Assisi called the sun his brother?
+That is the truth.
+We must have compassion for them.
+We must forbear when they do wrong.
+Mutual reverence for the life, God given.”

+“I understand you.”
+Joseph said.

+Jacob paused, glanced to the other boys, disinterested and impatient, and then back to Joseph.

+“Yes,” he placed a gentle hand on his shoulder.
+“I see by your eyes that you do.”

 Work Day One: At work on Jacob’s farm.
 	Jesse calls his father ‘left yall. just a no account asshole. and you and your brother are just a bunch of bastards.’